An Overview of WIT

 package documentation:example@1.0.1;

-If a package spans multiple files, only one file needs to contain a package declaration (but if multiple files contain declarations then they must all be the same).
 All files must have the .wit extension and must be in the same directory.
+If a package spans multiple files, only one file needs to contain a package declaration, but if multiple files contain package declarations, the package IDs must all match each other.
 For example, the following documentation:http package is spread across four files:

 // types.wit